yangsu01/funance_blog/blogs/05-portfolio-theory-intro/portfolio-theory-intro.md

 \sigma_p^2 = (\omega \sigma_1 + (1-\omega) \sigma_2)^2 \quad (2)
 $$

-Note this written in terms of the variance, which is just standard deviation squared.
+Note this is written in terms of the variance, which is just standard deviation squared.
 We can then expand equation (2) to get:

 $$
 \sigma_p^2 = \omega^2 \sigma_1^2 + (1-\omega)^2 \sigma_2^2 + 2\omega(1-\omega)\sigma_{1,2} \quad (3)